whiteducksoftware/flock-mcp/README.md

 # flock-mcp
-Flock MCP Servers and Tools
+Multiple MCP servers and tools for the agent framework Flock.